-Students who complete the co-op plan receive tuition rebates during their final academic quarters to assure that they will not pay higher total tuition than other students in the same entering class.
+No tuition or fees are charged during co-op periods.
+Students who complete the co-op plan receive rebates of tuition increases their final academic quarters and continue to pay the same tuition level as others in their entering class.

-In addition to the academic degree, McCormick awards co-op students a certificate in recognition of successful completion of the Walter P. Murphy Cooperative Engineering Education Program.
-Students must successfully complete the schedule of school and work-which meets standards set by the program and the co-op employer-in order to receive recognition as co-op students upon graduation from McCormick.
+In addition to the academic degree, students who successfully complete the schedule of school and work-meeting standards set by the program and the co-op employer-receive recognition as co-op students upon graduation from McCormick.